keithjgrant/sidecar-beta/src/pages/drinks/angel-city-fizz.md

   align: "40% 15%"
 intro: Created by [The Educated Barfly](https://www.youtube.com/watch?v=7HOqstAAZ58)
 ---
 Add all ingredients except IPA in a cocktail shaker.
-Dry shake, then shake again with plenty of ice.
-Strain into collins glass.
+Dry shake, then shake again with plenty of ice. train into collins glass.

-Dump the ice from the shaker and pour in the IPA.
+Remove the ice from the shaker.
+Pour in the IPA to combine it with the remnants of the drink still in the shaker.
 Swirl the shaker a little so the IPA froths up a bit.
 Pour frothy IPA over the drink.